 The University of Delaware offers academic and research programs leading to Master of Science and Doctor of Philosophy degrees in geology to qualified students who hold bachelor's degrees in the field of geology or related science and engineering disciplines.
 The Department of Geology offers both field-oriented and laboratory-oriented research programs that take advantage of the University's geographic proximity to Appalachian, Atlantic Coastal Plain, and coastal terrains.
-Major research emphases are quaternary geology, environmental geophysics, stratigraphy and geomorphology
+Major research emphases are quaternary geology, environmental geophysics, stratigraphy and geomorphology, with core courses and faculty research organized in a program entitled "Near Surface Geologic Systems.

-The Department of Geology has cooperative programs with several nearby institutions, including the Delaware Geological Survey, and Lamont-Doherty Earth Observatory Departmental research is frequently carried out in cooperation with other departments and with the College of Marine Studies, which has a marine field station in Lewes, Delaware, and a seagoing oceanographic research vessel, Cape Henlopen
+The Department of Geology has cooperative programs with several nearby institutions, including the Delaware Geological Survey, and Lamont-Doherty Earth Observatory Departmental research is frequently carried out in cooperation with other departments and with the College of Marine Studies, which has a marine field station in Lewes, Delaware, and a seagoing oceanographic research vessel, Cape